tencentyun/intlcloud-documents/yehe_doc/容器/容器服务/最佳实践/服务部署/在 TKE 中使用动态准入控制器_intl_en.md

 ![image-20201117102438615](https://main.qcloudimg.com/raw/534694e9a6976d0ec18d2e1074932126.png)

 ### Certificate issuance
 To ensure that the dynamic admission controller calls a trustworthy Webhook server, it needs to call the Webhook service (TLS certification) via HTTPS.
 Therefore, you need to issue a certificate to the Webhook server.
 During registration of the dynamic admission controller Webhook, you need to bind the `caBundle` field (`caBundle` field in the resource list of `ValidatingWebhookConfiguration` and `MutatingAdmissionWebhook`) with a trustworthy certificate authority (CA) to verify whether the Webhook server certificate is trustworthy.
-This document introduces two recommended methods for issuing certificates: [making a self-signed certificate](#MakeSignedCertificate) and [using the K8S CSR API to issue a certificate](#K8SCertificate).
+This document introduces two recommended methods for issuing certificates: [making a self-signed certificate](#Method1) and [using the K8S CSR API to issue a certificate](#Method2).
 >!
 When `ValidatingWebhookConfiguration` and `MutatingAdmissionWebhook` use the `clientConfig.service` configuration (and the Webhook service is in the cluster), the domain name of the certificate issued to the server must be `<svc_name>.<svc_namespace>.svc`.

+<span id="Method1"></span>
 #### Method 1: making a self-signed certificate
 This method is not dependent on Kubernetes clusters and is relatively independent.
 It’s similar to the way in which websites make their own self-signed certificates.
 Currently, many tools can be used to make a self-signed certificate.
 This document uses OpenSSL as an example.
 The procedure is as follows:
 1. Run the following command to generate a `ca.key` with 2048 key digits.